Winter 2016 Blended/Online Learning Workshop Syllabus

 - Course content using appropriate media

-We estimate that you will need to spend around 6 hours per week on workshop tasks, assignments, and readings.
-This time does not include additional time that you may spend during the quarter on the development of your course.
+We estimate that you will need to spend around 5 hours per week on workshop tasks, assignments, and readings.
+This time does not include additional time that you may spend during winter quarter on the development of your course.
 In order to receive the certificate and stipend, you will be required to successfully complete the following tasks:

 Blended Learning Toolkit.
 Orlando, FL: University of Central Florida